ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/schedule-discrete-structures.md

       the values and divide by the list's size
     - **Median Value**: for a list of values sorted in increasing order, the middle value in the list

+## Learning Opportunities

+Interested in learning more about any of the topics on this schedule?
+If you are, then make sure to connect with members of the [proactive community](../../proactive-community/introduction-proactive-community) for more learning opportunities.
+Remember, this course emphasizes building mastery of the course's [learning objectives](../learning-objectives/learning-objectives-discrete-structures) through "learning by doing", as explained in the description of [proactive learning](../../proactive-learning/introduction-proactive-learning).
+As such, you can best understand the content on this schedule by completing all the source code surveys, programming projects, and engineering efforts!

+??? note "Schedule Review"
+    - **Software Operation**
+        - **Start**: August 24, 2021
+        - **End**: September 3, 2021
+    - **Making Connections**
+        - **Start**: September 6, 2021
+        - **End**: September 10, 2021
+    - **Programming Constructs**
+        - **Start**: September 13, 2021
+        - **End**: September 17, 2021
+    - **Python Functions**
+        - **Start**: September 20, 2021
+        - **End**: September 24, 2021